• 10.00am - 5.30pm

 Morning star made from a polo ball and bullet spikes, 1915

-Not all actions on the Western Front were large scale battles.
-Often soldiers were involved in trench raids, small surprise attacks to seize prisoners, enemy weapons or gain intelligence.
+Action on the Western Front was not restricted to large-scale battles.
+Soldiers were often involved in trench raids - small surprise attacks to seize prisoners and enemy weapons or to gain intelligence.

 British Mark IV female tank, 1917